KTH-DD2476-2021-project6/Elastic-Config/frontend/elastic-search-client/README.md

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode and hopefully it works :3.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### `npm run build`